Skip to content

 Exercises

-1. Termination Check Design: Design a complete termination check for a task involving database migration and API modifications.
-List the runtime signals needed and pass/fail criteria for each.
-Run it on a real task and record what hidden issues it uncovers.
+1. Termination Validation Function Design: Design a complete termination validation for a task involving a database migration and API modification.
+List the required runtime signals and the pass/fail criteria for each signal.
+Run it on a real task and record what hidden issues it finds.

-2. Calibration Gap Measurement: Pick 10 coding tasks of different types.
-Record the agent's self-reported completion confidence and actual completion quality.
-Calculate the gap and analyze its relationship with task complexity.
+2. Calibration Bias Measurement: Choose 10 different types of coding tasks, and record the agent's self-reported completion confidence vs. the actual completion quality.
+Calculate the bias value and analyze its relationship with task complexity.

-3. Multi-Layer Defense Experiment: Run three configurations on the same task set — (a) static analysis only, (b) plus unit tests, (c) full three-layer check.
-Compare premature declaration rates and uncaught defect counts.
+3. Multi-Layer Defense Experiment: Run three configurations on the same set of tasks—(a) static analysis only, (b) add unit testing, (c) full three-layer validation.
+Compare the proportion of premature completion declarations and the number of uncaught defects.